ftso-eu/sgb-allowance/README.md

 # sgb-allowance
-Show history and revoke (a single or all) allowances for the connected address on the connnected networks (you can pull request to support more):
+Show history and revoke allowances for the connected address on the connnected networks (you can pull request to support more):

 Flare, Songbird, Coston1, Coston2, Polygon, Binance Smart Chain, Arbitrium, Optimistic, Ethereum, Ropsten, Rinkeby, Kovan.